saijavalkonen/20230529_Training/README.md

-# 20230529_Training
+# 20230529Jyvaskyla
-This is used for docs-as-code training
+ Content for Day One of Jyvaskyla couse